ARTICLE I – MISSION

 D. MEMBERSHIP APPLICATION, CONTINUATION AND REMOVAL

 Applicants must submit a letter with proof of qualifying activity and samples to a Board member, tasked with overseeing a membership committee, consisting of as few as three (3) Members and no more than five (5) Members.
-Qualified candidates may be approved by a simple majority of the voting Members.
-Such votes may be conducted at SFCS meetings or by electronic communication to all full Members.
+The Membership Committee will present a slate of qualified candidates to the Board of Directors for review.
+Final determination on new membership will be by a simple majority vote of the Board of Directors.

 Membership will be open to reviewers for outlets beyond the Seattle Metropolitan area who regularly base their coverage on screenings they attend in Seattle area theaters.
 The annual membership application period runs from April 1 through June 30.